Gravitational waves from the early universe: Primordial gravitational waves

+where $\rho_c = 3H_0^2/(8\pi G)$ is the critical energy density, $H_0$ is the Hubble parameter measured today, and $\Omega_i$ describes the fraction of each component making up the budget of the observable universe.

+We make two important observations at this point: \begin{itemize} \item Since the supernovae observation in the '90s, we know that the expanding universe is accelerating \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}, so we need to include some form of \emph{dark energy} ($w \sim -1$) that is part of the energy budget.
+The most robust solution to the FRLW equation in this context is the $\Lambda$CDM model, in which we use a non-evolving cosmological constant ($w = -1$) to describe the late-time acceleration.

-where $\rho_c = 3H_0^2/(8\pi G)$ is the critical energy density, and $\Omega_i$ describes the fraction of each component making up the budget of our universe.
-According to \cite{Planck:2018vyg}, the FRLW describes the observable universe with $w_\Lambda \simeq -1$, $\Omega_\Lambda = 0.68$ (dark energy, cosmological constant), $\Omega_{\rm dm} = 0.27$ (dark matter), $\Omega_b = 0.04$ (baryonic matter), and $H_0=67.4$ km s${}^{-1}$ Mpc${}^{-1}$.\footnote{A very interesting direction in cosmology is understanding the $H_0$ and $S_8$ tensions between values obtained with early-universe probes, such as the CMB \cite{Planck:2018vyg}, and late-time measurements, such as supernovae \cite{Riess:2021jrx}.
+According to the latest PLANCK results \cite{Planck:2018vyg}, the FRLW solution describes the observable universe with preferred values $w_\Lambda \simeq -1$, $\Omega_\Lambda = 0.68$ (dark energy, cosmological constant), $\Omega_{\rm dm} = 0.27$ (dark matter), $\Omega_b = 0.04$ (baryonic matter), and $H_0=67.4$ km s${}^{-1}$ Mpc${}^{-1}$.\footnote{A very interesting direction in cosmology in this time is to understand the $H_0$ and $S_8$ tensions between values obtained with early-universe probes, such as the CMB \cite{Planck:2018vyg}, and late-time measurements, such as supernovae \cite{Riess:2021jrx}.
 See, for instance, more details in \cite{Schoneberg:2021qvd,DiValentino:2022fjm}.}

+\item Similarly, in inflationary cosmology, the universe should have undergone a period of very fast expansion so that we can explain why the universe looks so homogeneous today, without problems of causality and fine-tuning of initial conditions in the past.
+In this case, we use directly Eq.~\ref{eq:budget_inflation} with $H>0$. \end{itemize}

-In this notes, we use $H$ to define scales.
+In these notes, we use $H$ to define scales.
 The size of the observable universe is set by the comoving particle horizon,

 which is the light-like distance traveled by light from $0$ to $t$ (the maximum distance an observer can travel).
 The Hubble horizon, $(aH)^{-1}$, describes the radius of a 2-sphere such that everything beyond its radius cannot be causally connected to the interior of the 2-sphere.
-Since $(aH)^{-1} = (1/H_0) a^{(1+3w)/2}$, the Hubble horizon increases over time for matter and radiation but decreases for standard slow-roll cosmic inflation, in which $H$ is approximately constant and $a$ increases.
-This notion of the Hubble horizon is fundamental to understanding the production of primordial gravitational waves in Sec~\ref{sec:GWexpanding}.
-We comment more about this in the next section.
+If we use the FRLW solution above, since $(aH)^{-1} = (1/H_0) a^{(1+3w)/2}$, the Hubble horizon increases over time for matter and radiation but decreases for standard slow-roll cosmic inflation, in which $H$ is approximately constant and $a$ increases.
+This notion of the Hubble horizon is fundamental to understanding the production of primordial GWs in Sec~\ref{sec:GWexpanding}.
+We comment more about this below.